 - Step 1: Work with your adoption professional to create an adoption plan.
 They’ll help you make a number of decisions that will guide the rest of your adoption process, from choosing the characteristics you want in an adoptive family to determining the amount of contact you want with your child and more.

 - Step 2: Choose an adoptive family for your baby.
-This choice can sound overwhelming, but your adoption professional will use your adoption plan to help narrow down your choices and present you profiles of families you can choose from.
+This choice can sound overwhelming, but your adoption professional will use your adoption plan to help narrow down your choices and present you with profiles of families you can choose from.

 - Step 3: Get to know the adoptive family, if desired.
 Your adoption specialist can coordinate contact with the adoptive parents you choose so you can determine they’re really the best choice for your baby.